Skip to Main Content

 Lankershim and the Trattoria Tradition It Sustains

 On the stretch of Lankershim Boulevard that runs through the commercial heart of North Hollywood, the dining profile is more layered than it first appears.
 The corridor mixes casual taco counters, coffee stops, and a handful of sit-down rooms that have been absorbing neighborhood regulars for years.
-Angelino Trattoria, at 4386 Lankershim, sits inside that latter category — a trattoria-format room operating in the Italian-American tradition that the San Fernando Valley has maintained since at least the postwar decades, when Italian family restaurants became a fixture of Valley boulevard culture.
+Angelino Trattoria, at 4386 Lankershim, sits inside that latter category, a trattoria-format room in North Hollywood serving Italian-American cooking at about $25 per person.
 The name itself reads as a localism: "Angelino" carries the same inflection as "Angeleno," the informal term for a Los Angeles native, suggesting a restaurant that positions itself as belonging here rather than transplanted from a coastal dining trend.

 That positioning matters in 2024, when Los Angeles dining conversation concentrates heavily on Silver Lake, West Hollywood, and downtown corridors.
-The Valley — and North Hollywood in particular , operates as a quieter register, where restaurants are measured more by neighborhood utility than by media cycle.
+The Valley, and North Hollywood in particular, operates as a quieter register, where restaurants are measured more by neighborhood utility than by media cycle.
 For a trattoria format, that environment is arguably the correct one.
-The Italian-American trattoria was never designed for the press circuit; it was designed for the Tuesday-night regular, the family booking, the post-rehearsal dinner from the nearby studio lots.
+The Italian-American trattoria was designed for the Tuesday-night regular, the family booking, and the post-rehearsal dinner from the nearby studio lots.
 NoHo's proximity to the studio and production infrastructure along Lankershim and Cahuenga means that demographic has always existed here.

 Sourcing Traditions Inside the Italian-American Format